The Division of Emergency Preparedness (DEP) consists of the following three sections:

 The Healthcare Preparedness Program (HPP) cooperative agreement from the Office of the Assistant Secretary for Preparedness and Response (ASPR) is administered to the 10 District Healthcare Coalitions throughout Indiana.
 The ASPR HPP has developed 4 Healthcare Preparedness and Response Capabilities that are used to assist state and local healthcare partners in identifying gaps in preparedness, determining the specific jurisdictional priorities, and developing plans for building and sustaining capabilities.

 The Operations section is responsible for emergency planning, emergency operations, medical countermeasures, public health volunteers, and preparedness analysis.
-Additionally, the Operations section is responsible for coordinating the Federal PHEP-HPP Cooperative Agreement with the different PHPER sections and other divisions within ISDH.
-The Operations sections consists of the following areas:
+Additionally, the Operations section is responsible for coordinating the Federal PHEP-HPP Cooperative Agreement with the different DEP sections and other divisions within ISDH.
+The Operations section consists of the following areas:

 Emergency planning consists of the development and maintenance of the division’s preparedness and response plans, as well as recovery and continuity planning.
 Other emergency planning activities consist of leading the development of public health and medical emergency plans for the state, working closely with the Indiana Department of Homeland Security and other public health and medical partner agencies.
 Other planning activities include supporting local public health and healthcare planning in conjunction with the District and Local Readiness section.